 This applies to Scotland only.

 A spouse or child of the deceased can claim legal rights over the estate.
 Where such a right is invoked, all other entitlements under the will are forfeited.
-Claims under these rights can be made for up to twenty years after death.
+Claims under these rights can be made for up to 20 years after death.

-A mirror will is when spouses make almost identical wills, for example, by leaving everything to each other should one spouse die, or if spouses both die together, then directly to their children.
+A mirror will is when spouses make almost identical wills.
+For example, by leaving everything to each other should one spouse die, or if spouses both die together, then directly to their children.
 For more information read Mirror wills and Mirror wills in Scotland.

 A joint will is also possible, however, it can't be changed unless both parties to the will agree.